 Comment is a very flexible format; Comments may be on policy, science and society or purely scientific issues.
 The main criteria are that they should be of immediate interest to a broad readership and should be written in an accessible, non-technical style.
 Their length is typically 1,000-2,000 words.
 Because the content is variable, the format is also flexible.
 Comments do not normally contain primary research data, although they may present 'sociological' data (funding trends, demographics, bibliographic data, etc.).
 References typically do not exceed 25.

 Comments include received and accepted dates.
-Comments are typically peer reviewed.
+Comments are always peer reviewed.

 Important scientific comments and clarifications on peer-reviewed articles published in npj Mental Health Research may be submitted as Matters Arising.
 The guidelines for Matters Arising are outlined here.

 Perspective is a format for scholarly reviews and discussions of the primary research literature that are too technical for a Commentary but do not meet the criteria for a Review—either because the scope is too narrow, or because the author is advocating a controversial position or a speculative hypothesis or discussing work primarily from one group.
 Two reviews advocating opposite sides in a research controversy are normally published as Perspectives.
 The text should not normally exceed 3,000 words.
 As a guideline, Perspectives allow up to 70 references.